-Bo Li came from a musical family in China.
-After attending the Shanghai Conservatory of Music, he finished his education at Illinois State University with Ko Iwasaki and at New England Conservatory with Colin Carr and Laurence Lesser.
+Bo Li came from a musical family.
+After attending the Wuhan and Shanghai Conservatory of Music in China, he finished his education at Illinois State University with Ko Iwasaki and at New England Conservatory with Colin Carr and Laurence Lesser where he was awarded the Presidential Award.
+Currently he is a cellist with the Baltimore Symphony Orchestra and a frequent guest to many other major orchestras.